rl4reasoning/rl-baselines/README.md

 - Reward Progress
 - Best-of-N aware finetuning

-## installation
+## Installation

 ```bash
 # create new env using conda or uv or venv
 pip install -r requirements.txt
 ```

+## Datasets
+This repo was primarily created for the blog ["What to do when you have zero rewards during RL?"]((https://spiffy-airbus-472.notion.site/What-Can-You-Do-When-You-Have-Zero-Rewards-During-RL-260429bdb7308024b6bdd3ed4f64c15f))

+We provide data generation scripts for star-graph that was used in the above blogpost, however, one could add their own tasks as well.
+Have a look for `tasks` directory for inspiration.

+### Star-graph dataset generation
-## create star graph data for training
+#### Create star graph data for training
 Please follow the notebook `create_star_graph_data.ipynb` to generate a star-graph dataset and push to HF.

-## mix datasets
+#### Mix Datasets
-If you want to create a mixture dataset, follow instructions in `combine_datasets.ipynb`.
+To create dataset mixtures follow instructions in [`combine_datasets.ipynb`](./combine_datasets.ipynb).

-## sample commands to run baselines
+## Sample commands to run different baselines

 Dr. GRPO
 ```bash